GROUP BY Clause

 GROUP BY ...,e,...

-Notice that the grouping expression a
+Notice that the grouping expression a is simply a shorthand for e.

 In the case that the grouping expression is a constant positive